mayurihebbar/recruiting/recruiting/canvas_instructions.md

 # Canvas Recruiting

 Hey!
 Thanks for helping us collect emails for recruiting.
-I promise it's easy.
+This will take around 5 minutes.

 The classes we need names from are:

-UGBA 96
+- UGBA 96

-UGBA 10
+- UGBA 10

-UGBA 88
+- UGBA 88

-Econ 1
+- Econ 1

-Econ 2
+- Econ 2

-Econ 100A
+- Econ 100A

-Econ 101A
+- Econ 101A

-Econ 100B
+- Econ 100B

-Math 16A
+- Math 16A

-Math 16B
+- Math 16B

-Math 1A
+- Math 1A

-Math 1B
+- Math 1B

-Stat C8
+- Stat C8

-~~Stat 20~~
+- ~~Stat 20~~

-Stat 88
+- Stat 88

-EE16A
+- EE16A

-Math 53
+- Math 53

-Math 54
+- Math 54

-CS 61A
+- CS 61A

 Here are the instructions: